-Alternative Dispute Resolution (ADR) is a process by which parties may choose or be ordered to attempt as a way to circumvent trial.
-There are many ways you can wind up at Alternative Dispute Resolution.
+Alternative Dispute Resolution (ADR) is a process by which parties attempt to resolve their dispute by some means other than going to trial and letting 12 strangers decide it.
+They may voluntarily choose to go to ADR or they may be ordered to do so by the court.
 There are several types and variations of ADR, but the most commonly seen are mediation and arbitration.

 In the case of employment cases, it is not uncommon for there to be a clause in the employment agreement or other employee documents that requires the employee and the employer to attend arbitration instead of going to trial.
-If you have such a case, you should discuss whether this is a must door an optional choice and what the pros and cons are in your case.
-You may also wind up at ADR as a result of an agreement between the parties and their attorneys or and/or as a result of a court order making ADR mandatory before trial.
+If you have such a case, you should discuss whether this is a must-do or it is an optional choice and what the pros and cons are in your case.
+You may also wind up at ADR as a result of an agreement between the parties and their attorneys or as a result of a court order making ADR mandatory before trial.